develmaycare/python-scripttease/docs/source/_includes/overlays.rst

 Ubuntu
 ======

-The Ubuntu overlay incorporates commands specific to that platform as well as commands from common, Django, Postgres, and POSIX.
+The Ubuntu overlay incorporates commands specific to that platform as well as commands from common, Django, MySQL, Postgres, and POSIX.

 apache
 ------